jetafese/winch/README.md

 ## Expected Results

 At the moment, we expect to get unsat since none of the functions have a path that leads to a panic.
 If you are interested in catching an intentionally planted panic, add one in the call path of the functions in our unit proof.
 For example, adding a panic in the initialization of the Machine Buffer will result in a panic detection in our unit proof.

+## Docker

+There is a docker setup that can be accessed in `verify`.
+It can be built and run with the commands `docker build -t winches . --file Dockerfile` and `docker run -it winch` respectively.

+The `make` command can be used to run SeaHorn on the generated files.
+If you run into an issue where there are multiple files generated, specify the one you are interested in as follows: `make LLVM_FILE=../target/release/deps/winch_codegen{file-of-interest}.ll`.